 There are giants in California.
 They jut out of soil dampened by fog rolling in from the Pacific and reach greater heights than any other living thing on the planet.
 They are the coast redwoods: the world’s tallest trees.
 Many of them grow to be over 200 feet tall and the tallest soar to over 350 feet -higher than a 30-story building.
 Many have been around for centuries, or even millennia.
 When you’re in the middle of redwoods and look up, you won’t be likely to see the tops of the trees, and it’s fascinating to realize there’s a hidden world in the canopy above.
 For many people, being in the presence of these giants rouses feelings of reverence and awe for the Earth.
 So, where can you see these amazing trees in person?
 The coast redwood habitat extends from the southern coast of Oregon to California’s Central Coast, and there are a number of national and state parks full of redwoods near HI USA hostels.
-Here are seven places in Northern California where you can experience the coast redwoods.
+Here are a few places in Northern California where you can experience the coast redwoods.

 1. Muir Woods National Monument